 To help you diversify your retirement savings, the Plan offers a variety of investment options with different levels of risk and potential for increase in value.
-To "diversify" means that you "put your eggs in more than one basket."
+To "diversify" means that you spread your assets among different types of investments.
 To help achieve long-term retirement security, you should give careful consideration to the benefits of a well-balanced and diversified investment portfolio.
 This strategy can help reduce risk and may provide consistent returns because a decline in the value of one investment may potentially be offset by an increase in the value of another.
 If you invest more than 20% of your retirement savings in any one stock, such as Walmart stock, or any one industry, your savings may not be properly diversified.
 Although diversification cannot ensure a profit or protect against loss, it can be an effective strategy to help you manage investment risk.

 When deciding how to invest your retirement savings, you should take into account all of your assets, including any retirement savings outside of the Plan.
 For example, you may own Walmart stock through other means.
 No single approach is right for everyone because, among other factors, individuals have different financial goals, different time horizons for meeting their goals, and different tolerances for risk.
-Therefore, you should keep in mind your rights to diversify your Plan account and carefully consider how you choose to invest your Plan account.
-You can obtain information about your right to diversify your account and all of the investment options available under the Plan by accessing your account online at benefits.ml.com or by calling the Customer Service Center at 888-968-4015.
-It is also important to periodically review your investment portfolio, your investment objectives and the investment options under the Plan to help ensure that your investments remain appropriate for your retirement goals and your tolerance for investment risk.
-If you would like more sources on individual investing and diversification, you may go to the website of the Department of Labor, http://www.dol.gov/ebsa/investing.html.
+Keep in mind your rights to diversify your Plan account and carefully consider how you choose to invest your Plan account.
+For information about your right to diversify your account and all of the investment options available under the Plan, access your account online at benefits.ml.com or call the Customer Service Center at 888-968-4015.
+It is also important to periodically review your investment portfolio, your investment objectives, and the investment options under the Plan to help ensure that your investments remain appropriate for your retirement goals and your tolerance for investment risk.
+For more sources on individual investing and diversification, visit the website of the Department of Labor's Employee Benefits Security Administration at www.dol/agencies/ebsa and type "investing and diversification" in the search field.